Welcome to my lecture notes page!

 Menu:

-There is an older version of this page where I collected some lecture notes.
-However, I regret making it too complicated and poorly organized.
-In this new version, I aim to keep it clean and minimalistic.
-Starting this year, I will try to write more lecture notes.
-I hope to make most of them available as LaTeX PDFs, though some may still be handwritten.
+There used to be an older version of this page where I collected some lecture notes, but I now find it overly complicated and poorly organized.
+In this new version, I aim to keep things clean and minimalistic.
+Starting this year, I plan to write more lecture notes and make most of them available as LaTeX PDFs, though some may still be handwritten.

 List of courses and lecture notes